-With endless options on the market and lots of geeky jargon to contend with, working out which computer to buy can be daunting.
+With endless options on the market and lots of geeky jargon to contend with, it’s a bit tricky working out which computer is the best one for your needs.
 To help you choose the right laptop or any PC, tech experts Sarah and Bo have laid out the five key features to pay attention to.

 #1 The processor